IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Conclusion

 \section{Conclusion}

-We proposed a GAN model to learn the IH mapping from material properties to unit cell shapes that can be used to optimize functionally graded cellular structures.
+We proposed a GAN model to learn the IH mapping from properties to unit cell shapes that can be used to optimize functionally graded cellular structures.
 The cubic symmetric TPMS surfaces (P, D, and F-RD) were chosen and combined to create the dataset of isotropic cellular structures and represent each cellular unit cell as a six-dimensional shape vector (\ie, $\alpha_1, \alpha_2, \alpha_3, t_1, t_2, t_3$).
-The material property space consisting of effective Young's modulus and Poisson's ratio (\ie, $E^H$ and $\nu^H$) were computed using a voxel-based numerical homogenization method.
-Our proposed IH-GAN's one-to-many IH mapping was learned on the six-dimensional shape parameter space with the two-dimensional material property space as the input conditions.
+The unit cell property space consists of effective Young's modulus, Poisson's ratio, and relative density (\ie, $E^H$, $\nu^H$, and $\rho$) in which $E^H$ and $\nu^H$ were computed using a voxel-based numerical homogenization method.
+Our proposed IH-GAN's one-to-many IH mapping was learned on the six-dimensional shape parameter space with the three-dimensional property space as the input conditions.

 Our approach offers an end-to-end generative model that automatically learns the IH mapping from data without assuming a bijective polynomial relationship.
 Except for the unit cell density (volume fraction), we also consider unit cell types when building the mapping.
-By including an auxiliary regressor in the IH-GAN, we can accurately generate the cellular unit cells that possess the desired material properties (relative error $<5\%$).
+By including an auxiliary regressor in the IH-GAN, we can accurately generate the cellular unit cells that possess the desired properties ($R^2$-scores between target properties and properties of generated unit cells $>98\%$).

-We also demonstrate the IH-GAN model's efficacy by combining it with a modified TO algorithm to construct functionally graded cellular structures (\eg, a cantilever beam in this paper) using multiple types of cellular unit cells.
+We also demonstrate the IH-GAN model's efficacy by implementing it on modified structural optimization problems to construct multi-scale functionally graded cellular structures (\eg, a cantilever beam in this paper) using multiple types of cellular unit cells.
 Our approach addresses the connectivity issue between different types of unit cells simultaneously without a need for further compatibility optimization.
-The optimized example shown in this paper can save around $50.0\%$ of total weight compared to the solid counterpart.
-By implementing FE simulations, we validate that the beam constructed by IH-GAN improves the functional performance (\eg, $84.4\%$ reduction in concentrated stress) compared to the conventional topology-optimized variable-density beam structure.
+By performing FE simulations, we validate that the beam constructed by IH-GAN improves the functional performance (\eg, $79.7\%$ reduction in concentrated stress) compared to the conventional variable-density single-type beam structure.
 Moreover, the beam redesigned by IH-GAN can also achieve the target deformations with decent performance.